 Parents can best support this by talking to their children about the apps, sites and games they use (you don't need to know them - ask your child to explain it to you), with whom, for how long, and when (late at night / in bedrooms is not helpful for a good night's sleep and productive teaching and learning at school the next day).
-It is encouraging that 73% of pupils (from the 40,000 who answered that LGfL DigiSafe pupil online safety survey) trust their parents on online safety (although only half talk about it with them more than once a year at the moment).
+You may wish to refer to the Top Tips for Parents poster along with relevant items from parentsafe.lgfl.net and introduce the Children's Commission Digital 5 A Day.

-Email and text are the official electronic communication channel between parents and the school, and between staff and pupils (see page 21 for full details).
+Email and ParentMail is the official electronic communication channel between parents and the school, and between staff and pupils.
 Pupils/students are not allowed to be 'friends' with or make a friend request to any staff, governors, volunteers and contractors or otherwise communicate via social media.